Data Processing Addendum

-This Data Processing Addendum (“DPA”) is incorporated into, and is subject to the terms and conditions of, the Agreement between The Rocket Science Group LLC d/b/a Mailchimp (together with its Affiliates, “Mailchimp”) and the party identified as the customer of the Service (or "you") in the Agreement ("Customer”).
+This Data Processing Addendum (“DPA”) is incorporated into, and is subject to the terms and conditions of, the Agreement between The Rocket Science Group LLC d/b/a Mailchimp (together with its Affiliates, “Mailchimp”) and the customer entity that is a party to the Agreement as a Member (“Customer”).

 All capitalized terms not defined in this DPA shall have the meanings set forth in the Agreement.
-For the avoidance of doubt, all references to the “Agreement” shall include this DPA (including the SCCs, as defined herein).
-This DPA applies where and only to the extent that Mailchimp processes Customer Data that is protected by Data Protection Laws applicable to the EEA.
+For the avoidance of doubt, all references to the “Agreement” shall include this DPA (including the SCCs (where applicable), as defined herein).

 “Affiliate” means an entity that directly or indirectly Controls, is Controlled by or is under common Control with an entity.

 “Control” means an ownership, voting or similar interest representing fifty percent (50%) or more of the total interests then outstanding of the entity in question.
 The term “Controlled” shall be construed accordingly.